Angyman1337/Americanium.exe-Destructive-Edition/README.md

 # Americanium.exe-Destructive-Edition

+Ah...americanium.
+The most freedom filled malware ever!
+But, he doesnt want to give you freedom.
+HE. wants your OIL.

 This is a different verision of the Americanium.exe which was made by scriptifid.
 Which, the destructive one is also made by scriptifid.
 THIS WILL BREAK YOUR PC.
 Only run this in a virtual machine.